My Own Version of You: Cultural references

 Two of the song's lyrics reference famous lines in plays by William Shakespeare: "Well, it must be the winter of my discontent" paraphrases the opening line of Richard III and "Tell me what it means / To be or not to be" alludes to the most well-known line in Hamlet.

 "I'll take the Scarface Pacino and the Godfather Brando / Mix 'em up in a tank and get a robot commando" refers to two of the most famous performances by American "method actors" Al Pacino and Marlon Brando.

 The line about making "gunpowder from ice" is a reference to a passage in Chapter 5 of Gulliver's Travels by Jonathan Swift.

-The line "I'll be at the Black Horse Tavern on Armageddon Street" contains two references to the Book of Revelation: In addition to the obvious reference to the biblical end times battle, the "Black Horse" is likely a reference to the Third Horseman of the Apocalypse (AKA Famine) who rides a black horse and may also be the inspiration for the Rough and Rowdy Ways song Black Rider".
+The line "I'll be at the Black Horse Tavern on Armageddon Street" contains two references to the Book of Revelation: In addition to the obvious reference to the biblical end times battle, the "Black Horse" is likely a reference to the Third Horseman of the Apocalypse (AKA Famine) who rides a black horse and may also be the inspiration for the Rough and Rowdy Ways song Black Rider".However, the phrase could also evoke the White Horse Tavern in Greenwich Village—a famous hangout of folk musicians, artists, and bohemians, as well as the last place poet Dylan Thomas drank before his death.
+Given that Dylan took his stage name from Thomas, this may be a subtle nod to the poet’s tragic end.

 The song alludes to classical antiquity with lines about Julius Caesar and "Trojan women and children" being sold into slavery.
 Similar references to Ancient Greece and Rome can be found on other songs on Rough and Rowdy Ways.

 As in "Goodbye Jimmy Reed", the line "You can bring it to Saint Peter, you can bring it to Jerome" humorously juxtaposes the sacred and the secular by referencing an apostle of Jesus alongside Bo Diddley's maracas player.
+Jerome may also refer to Saint Jerome of Stridon, a Christian pirest, confessor and theologian.

 The line "Can you help me walk that moonlight mile?" is a reference to the 1971 song "Moonlight Mile" by The Rolling Stones (who are also referenced as "them British bad boys" on Rough and Rowdy Ways' opening track "I Contain Multitudes").

 Dylan identifies "Mr. Freud" and "Mr. Marx" as two of the "best-known enemies of mankind" in the song and refers to them as burning together in hell.
 Dylan had derisively mentioned Freud and Marx together on at least one previous occasion: At a press conference in Rome to promote Love and Theft in 2001, Dylan was asked if he feared analysis.
 His response was, "No...I don't know what anybody can find in any of my stuff...Analysis?
 A Freudian analysis, you mean?
 Or German idealism?
 Or maybe a Freudian-Marxist?
 I don't know".